Thomas B. Larkin: Marriage and children

 Larkin married Mary Irwin.
 She was the daughter of William, a United States Navy commander, and Elizabeth Irwin.
 One of their sons, Harrison S. Larkin, was a first lieutenant in the United States Air Force and was killed when his plane crashed on April 28, 1950.
 The Larkin Conference Center at Fort Lee was named for Lieutenant Larkin.
-Another son, Thomas B. Larkin, Jr., was a lieutenant in the United States Navy.
+Another son, Thomas B. Larkin Jr., was a lieutenant in the United States Navy.
 All four Larkins, as well as the Irwins, are buried at Arlington National Cemetery.

 Through the Irwins, Larkin was also a relative of Rear Admiral Harold Percival Norton, also buried at Arlington.

 Military career

 Larkin served a tour of duty in the Panama Canal Zone as Supervisory Engineer in charge of Third Locks Project, and as Special Assistant to the Governor of the Canal Zone in charge of special civil defense.

 After the Attack on Pearl Harbor, he was personally selected by Major General John C. H. Lee in May 1942 to serve as Chief of Staff, Headquarters, Services of Supply, United States Army Forces in the British Isles.
 He served under Lee in the opening months of the Operation Bolero buildup in Britain, until (USMA classmate) Lt.
 Gen. Dwight D. Eisenhower requested he be detached for Operation Torch, the invasion of North Africa, beginning on 8 November 1942.
 In February 1943 he became Commanding General, Services of Supply, North African Theater of Operations, United States Army, and later Commander for the Communications Zone in North Africa, and continued in this role through the invasions of Sicily, Italy, and then southern France in August 1944.
 For his efforts in supplying the combat troops during the Tunisian campaign he was awarded the Distinguished Service Medal in June 1943.
 He was also awarded an Oak Leaf Cluster to the Distinguished Service Medal in November 1944 for his support of the 5th Army in Italy, and his role in planning the invasion of southern France.
 He remained in this capacity for the Operation Dragoon France invasion, and served under Lt.
-Gen. Jacob L. Devers, who took over in January 1944, in the now-larger Mediterranean Theater of Operations the until the fall of Nazi Germany.
+Gen. Jacob L. Devers, who took over in January 1944, in the now-larger Mediterranean Theater of Operations until the fall of Nazi Germany.

 On February 1, 1946, he became Quartermaster General of the US Army, serving in this position until March 20, 1949.
 He retired with grade of lieutenant general in 1952.

 Larkin died at Walter Reed Army Hospital on October 17, 1968, and was buried at Arlington National Cemetery.